 The California State Board of Education (SBE) adopts curriculum frameworks for kindergarten through grade twelve (K–12) in accordance with California Education Code (EC) Section 51002, which calls for the development of “broad minimum standards and guidelines for educational programs.”
 Curriculum frameworks in the core curriculum areas of English language arts/English language development, mathematics, history–social science, and science are aligned to the SBE-adopted academic content standards.
-In addition, the SBE has adopted content standards in visual and performing arts, physical education, health, and world language.
+In addition, the SBE has adopted content standards and frameworks in visual and performing arts, physical education, health education, and world languages.
 The SBE adopts curriculum frameworks on an eight-year cycle.
-The SBE approved the current foreign language framework in 2001; the health framework in 2002; the science and visual and performing arts frameworks in 2004; history–social science framework in 2005; the physical education framework in 2008; the mathematics framework in 2013; and the English language arts/English language development framework in 2014.
+The SBE approved the current physical education framework in 2008; the mathematics framework in 2013; English language arts/English language development framework in 2014, the history–social science and science frameworks in 2016, the health education framework in 2019, and the world languages and arts frameworks in 2020.

 The entire curriculum frameworks adoption process was significantly affected by the passage of the education trailer bill Senate Bill 4 of the 2009-10 Third Extraordinary Session (SBX3 4) (Chapter 12, Statutes of 2009) and Assembly Bill 2 of the 2009-10 Fourth Extraordinary Session (ABX 4 2).
 These bills suspended the SBE’s responsibility to develop curriculum frameworks or adopt instructional materials until the 2013-14 school year.
 That suspension was subsequently extended by Senate Bill 70 (Chapter 7 of the Statutes of 2011) until the 2015-16 school year.

 The Instructional Quality Commission (IQC) develops the curriculum frameworks under the authority of EC Section 33538 which gives the IQC the authority to provide instructional guidelines: “The commission shall study problems of courses of study in the schools of the state and shall, upon request of the State Board of Education, recommend to the State Board of Education the adoption of minimum standards for courses of study in preschool, kindergarten, elementary, and secondary schools.”